graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 Scheduling interdependent workloads, such as AI/ML training jobs or HPC simulations, has traditionally been challenging because the default Kubernetes scheduler places Pods individually.
 This often leads to partial scheduling where some Pods start while others wait indefinitely for resources, resulting in deadlocks and wasted cluster capacity.

-Kubernetes v1.35 introduces native Gang Scheduling support via the new Workload API and PodGroup concept.
+Kubernetes v1.35 introduces native support of so-called "gang scheduling" via the new Workload API and PodGroup concept.
 This feature implements an "all-or-nothing" scheduling strategy, ensuring that a defined group of Pods is scheduled only if the cluster has sufficient resources to accommodate the entire group simultaneously.

 The primary benefit is improved reliability and efficiency for batch and parallel workloads.
 By preventing partial deployments, it eliminates resource deadlocks and ensures that expensive cluster capacity is utilized only when a complete job can run, significantly optimizing the orchestration of large-scale data processing tasks.

 This work was done as part of [KEP #4671](https://kep.k8s.io/4671) led by SIG Scheduling.

-### Continued innovation in Dynamic Resource Allocation (DRA)

-The [core functionality](https://kep.k8s.io/4381) was graduated to stable in v1.34, with the ability to turn it off.
-In v1.35 it is always enabled.
-Several alpha features have also been significantly improved and are ready for testing.
-We encourage users to provide feedback on these capabilities to help clear the path for their target promotion to beta in upcoming releases.

-#### Extended Resource Requests via DRA

-Several functional gaps compared to Extended Resource requests via Device Plugins were addressed, for example scoring and reuse of devices in init containers.

-#### Device Taints and Tolerations

-The new "None" effect can be used to report a problem without immediately affecting scheduling or running pod.
-DeviceTaintRule now provides status information about an ongoing eviction.
-The "None" effect can be used for a "dry run" before actually evicting pods:
-- Create DeviceTaintRule with "effect: None".
-- Check the status to see how many pods would be evicted.
-- Replace "effect: None" with "effect: NoExecute".

-#### Partitionable Devices

-Devices belonging to the same partitionable devices may now be defined in different ResourceSlices.
-You can read more in the [official documentation](/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#partitionable-devices).

-#### Consumable Capacity, Device Binding Conditions

-Several bugs were fixed and/or more tests added.
-You can learn more about [Consumable Capacity](/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#consumable-capacity) and [Binding Conditions](/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#device-binding-conditions) in the official documentation.

 ### Constrained impersonation